Press freedom: Journalists end up in jail for reporting on coronavirus crisis | DW | 14.12.2020

 While the majority of imprisoned press workers were still men, the number of women arrested in 2020 increased by a third to 42.

-She condemned the response of far too many governments to protests, grievances or the COVID-19 crisis with repression against the "bringers of bad news."

-"Behind every single one of these cases is the fate of a person who faces criminal trials, long imprisonment and often mistreatment because he did not submit to censorship and repression," Gloger added.

-Her colleague, Sylvie Ahrens-Urbane, highlighted one particular example of reprisals for reporting on the coronavirus pandemic — the case of investigative journalist Hopewell Chino'ono from Zimbabwe who was arrested for reporting on the government's sale of overpriced COVID-19 medication.
+Her colleague, Sylvie Ahrens-Urbanek, highlighted one particular example of reprisals for reporting on the coronavirus pandemic — the case of investigative journalist Hopewell Chin'ono from Zimbabwe, who was arrested for reporting on the government's sale of overpriced COVID-19 medication.
+He was "brutally arrested," said Ahrens-Urbanek, and spent a month and a half in prison.
+Release on bail was repeatedly refused.

-He has been sitting in prison for months and repeatedly been refused bail.

 Reporters without Borders gave particular attention to Belarus, where at least 370 journalists were arrested in the wake of the contested presidential election.
 Although most of those were released after a short period, the crackdown on journalists represents a reduction in press freedom.